Manolis Siopis

-Emmanouil "Manolis" Siopis (Εμμανουήλ Σιώπης; born 14 May 1994) is a Greek professional footballer who plays as a defensive midfielder for Super League club Panathinaikos and the Greece national team.
+Manolis Siopis (Μανώλης Σιώπης; born 14 May 1994) is a Greek professional footballer who plays as a defensive midfielder for TFF 1.
+Lig club Fatih Karagümrük and the Greece national team.

 Club career

 Olympiacos

 Born in Tychero, Siopis began playing football with the Greek side Olympiacos.

 Loan to Platanias

 In 2013, he was loaned to Platanias and he made his debut in the Super League on 25 August 2014 against Ergotelis.

 Panionios

 On 1 August 2014 he joined the Greek club Panionios.
 On 1 June 2016, he voted from the fans as the MVP of the club for the 2015–16 season.

 Prior to the 2016–17 season, the officials of Panathinaikos are monitoring the case of Panionios' defensive midfielder, whose current contract expires at summer of 2017.
 However, Olympiacos still hold the 30% of 23-year-old international's rights and this was the reason Panionios did not sell him to Italy last January, even if there were offers, because their profit would not had been big enough.